-The intelligence service puts two years and over £100k into the training of new field officers.
-You’re shown how to steal cars, strip weapons, improvise explosives and navigate by the stars.
+The intelligence service shows you how to steal cars, strip weapons, and improvise explosives.
 But no one tells you how to go home.

 There is a dark side to MI6 that needs men like Elliot Kane – mercurial, inquisitive, free floating.
 He’s spent fifteen years managing events overseas that never make the papers, deniable and deeply effective.
 Kane is a ghost in his own life, picking up and dropping personalities as each new cover story comes into play.
 But when a woman he loves, Joanna Lake, vanishes without a trace in Kazakhstan, he is forced centre stage in his own life.